Elden Ring Dex Build: Weapons, Armor, & Talisman

 Stats of Millicent Prosthesis (Image by eXputer)

-This addition to our Elden Ring Dex Build functions a lot like the Rotten Winged Sword Insignia, but it has another function as well that makes it more valuable.
+This addition to my build functions a lot like the Rotten Winged Sword Insignia, but it has another function as well that makes it more valuable.
 I highly recommend discarding the previous entry on the list as soon as you get this one.

 Radagon’s Soreseal